 Nepal is 5 hrs 45 minutes ahead of GMT and 15 minutes ahead of Indian standard time.
 There is no daylight saving time in Nepal, so daylight saving time elsewhere reduces/increases the time difference of one hour.

 Every national except Indian nationals will require a visa to enter Nepal.
 Nepal extends trouble free visa issuance for all countries.
-The valid passport and two passport sized photograph will be required and the visa is easily available at the Tribhuvan International airport or any entry points of Nepal.
+The valid passport and two passports sized photograph will be required and the visa is easily available at the Tribhuvan International airport or any entry points of Nepal.
 The visa fees will be as follows (all the visa fee must be paid in USD cash) credit card will not be acceptable.

 The clothing in Nepal differs as per the season.
-In Kathmandu the daytime temperature is pleasant throughout the year, but in the winter time the temperature drops down in the mornings and evening (though never drops below freezing point).
+In Kathmandu, the daytime temperature is pleasant throughout the year, but in the winter time the temperature drops down in the mornings and evening (though never drops below freezing point).

-In winter (Dec-Feb): Sweaters, warm garment, jackets or down vest and warm sleepwear.
+In winter (Dec-Feb): Sweaters, warm garment, jackets or down vest, and warm sleepwear.
 During monsoon (Jul-Sep): You will need an umbrella or raincoat, particularly in Pokhara where the rainfall is much heavier than in Kathmandu.

 The important is that the clothes should be comfortable and modest.
 Mostly for women long baggy walking shorts are better, but the best are loose trousers, a below-the-knee skirt will be modest.
-Men should wear shirts and long trouser (knee length shorts are acceptable though).
+Men should wear shirts and long trouser (knee-length shorts are acceptable though).
 Men should never go bare-chested in the city.

 Nepal climate varies significantly throughout the year, with seasons showing themselves very differently at different altitude.